 So what can we take away from these spending samples?

-Are you considering adding the Citi Double Cash to your wallet?
+Are you considering adding the card_name to your wallet?
 Let’s review some of the major pros and cons of the card before you make your final decision:

 |Introductory APR offer for balance transfers||No introductory APR for new purchases|